1. Previous: Chapter 15

 class SupportRequest(val text: String) : Request()

 Note that a sealed class is, by definition, also an abstract class.
-This means that you can’t directly instantiate it - you can only instantiate one of its subclasses.
-The sealed modifier also implies the abstract modifier.
-Although it’s not an error include both of them, doing so is redundant and unnecessary.
+This means that we can’t directly instantiate it—we can only instantiate one of its subclasses.
+Although it’s not an error to include both the sealed and abstract modifiers on the same class, doing so is redundant and unnecessary.
 So if you use the sealed modifier, omit the abstract modifier.

 Why Is the sealed Modifier Required At All?